In your child’s first 3 years of life, they develop important language skills. Here’s how you can help them understand and learn new words.

 Get on their level

-- Offer your child books with simple, colourful illustrations of objects, characters, or events that interest them.
+- Provide your child with books that have simple, colourful illustrations of objects, characters, or events that interest them.
 Name what you see in the illustrations or tell the story in your own words.
 This helps your toddler learn new vocabulary.
-Reading with your toddler is extremely valuable, but you can also leave books around the house for them to look at whenever they like.

 2 to 3 years

-- When your toddler talks, show that you’re interested and teach by example by repeating or adding to what they say.
+- When your child talks, show that you’re interested by repeating or adding to what they say.

 - If you’re struggling to grasp what your toddler is saying, consider the context and focus on what you do understand.
 For example, if they say a short sentence but you only understand the word “cat,” you can say, “You’re talking about a cat!
 Where did you see it?”